IndexZer0/eloquent-filtering/README.md

 #### Pivot Filters

-- `Filter::field()` filters can be marked as pivot filters if you want the filter to be applied to a column on the join table.
+- `Filter::field()` filters can be marked as pivot filters if you want the filter to be applied to a column on the intermediate table linking the models.

 ```php
 public function allowedFilters(): AllowedFilterList